 Featured in our Centerfield Suite, fondly called our Joe DiMaggio Suite-living room wall is a diptych that includes Marilyn Monroe and Joe DiMaggio caught in a gaze.
 Married for less than a year, it was an affair of two personages.
 Joe really loved Marilyn; when you love someone you never want him or her to disappear from your life.
 Love should not be temporary.
 It is not something that exists only for that time in which a couple is together.
 True love resonates in the lover whether together or apart.

-With pieces prominently displayed our lobby, Clemente says “My background is theater and I am approaching The Lexington New York City lobby as a stage.
+With pieces prominently displayed our living room, Clemente says “My background is theater and I am approaching The Lexington New York City lobby as a stage.
 I am designing the pattern for four large screens and an imaginary balcony with a southern view of Manhattan.
 I want to create mysterious Indian marble screens, but with a contemporary eye.”

 ARTHOUSE at Brooklyn Flea